Jump to content

 Outcome

-Empowering patients to do their exposure exercises on a regular basis.
-Making mood tracking more accessible and engaging through gamification and playful design, creating a safe and comfortable environment for patients to do their exercises.
+Empowering patients to do their exposure exercises on a regular basis by making mood tracking more accessible and engaging through gamification and playful design, creating a safe and comfortable environment for patients to do their exercises.

 Spirit is suitable to be applied for self-treatment or, preferably, under the auspices of an expert therapist.